JulioPotier/secupress/readme.txt

 We have our own security alarm on our servers which supplies daily data about the most recent vulnerable plugins and themes.
 This allows you to always be alerted and secured.

-= Is SecuPress compatible with multisites installation? = Yes, SecuPress will be activated for all your subsites, just activate it from your main network site.
+= Is SecuPress compatible with multisites installation? = Yes, SecuPress will be activated for all your sub-sites, just activate it from your main network site.

 = Is SecuPress compatible with all web hostings like OVH, WP Engine, O2Switch or GoDaddy? = Yes, SecuPress is compatible with all web hostings.
 If you encounter an issue, do not hesitate to contact our support team.